AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 DnsSearchDomains

 A list of DNS search domains that are presented to the container.
-This parameter maps to DnsSearch in the Create a container section of the Docker Remote API and the --dns-search option to docker run.
+This parameter maps to DnsSearch in the docker container create command and the --dns-search option to docker run.

 Note